Umar040/Python-Scraper-Testing/README.md

 pip install chromedriver-py

 -------------------------------------------BMET Individual Courses Checker.py ------------------------------------------------------
 The Individual Course checker also just needs selenium.
-But no Chrome or Firefox Driver as Selenium has it built in now.
+But no Chrome or Firefox Driver as I found out Selenium has it built in.

 KEY:
 Missing Apply/Enquire Section = The apply/enquire section is completely missing (This does not check if individual buttons are missing just the section itself)